GMOD/Apollo3/packages/website/docs/getting-started/try-it-out/02-loading-data.md

 ```

 Paste and run the above command in your terminal to create the function, then
-run `apollo version` in your terminal.
+run `apollo --version` in your terminal.
 You should see something like this
 output:

 ```